 “Have you heard her speak at an event similar to mine?

-If they say no, proceed with caution.
+“If they say no, proceed with caution.
 Don’t necessarily rule her out.
-Pray, but proceed with caution.
+Pray, but still proceed with some caution.

 “What did you get from hearing her speak (if applicable)?”

 Again, if that’s what you want, then a “woo-hoo” type person is fine.
 Otherwise, you want someone who will give a call to change or a call to action.
-You want women to leave the event changed in some way.
+You want women to leave the event transformed in some way, right?

 “Please share roughly 3 things you learned after hearing her speak?”

 This could be a useful question depending on how long ago the referer heard the speaker.
 Genuinely skilled, anointed speakers leave an impression far beyond the “feel goods”.

 Checklist item 3: How would you describe your presentation style?”

 OMG!
 This is a very important question to ask!
 If a person cannot coherently explain her style, then something is wrong.

 “Please tell me about the last

 If she speaks more at women’s events and retreats, you can likely expect a more laid back, less preachy presenter.
-This is not a fool-proof strategy, but in general, it’s true.
+This is not a fool-proof strategy, but in general, it might help.